-Every so often we are asked why we don’t offer gluten-free hosts for communion.
-Although it would be wonderful to be able to do so, the Vatican has stated that hosts that are completely free of gluten are invalid matter for the celebration of the Eucharist.
+Every so often, we are asked why we don’t offer gluten-free hosts for communion.
+Although it would be wonderful to do so, the Vatican has stated that hosts completely free of gluten are invalid for the celebration of the Eucharist.
 Hosts valid for consecration must be made with some degree of wheat.

 Low-Gluten Hosts